magicmark/programming-protips-wiki/src/protips/limit-what-you-catch.md

 apply to a certain type of error.
 But the catch block may be triggered with more errors types than you expect!

-(e.g. Someone accidentally renames the
-`divideNumbers` function, and now we're also catching a `ReferenceError`!)
+For example, someone could accidentally rename the `divideNumbers` function - and now we'd also be catching a `ReferenceError` - but still displaying the "you can't divide by zero!" error message.

-Avoid "catch all" blocks that gobble up errors we didn't intend to catch.
+If you have custom error handling or "recovery" logic, be specific what errors you want to handle, and re-throw all others.

 More reading: